 The programme was co-ordinated and led by the Leatherhead Youth Project (LYP), a charity launched in 2005 to help local young people to make safe, happy, resilient, and positive changes in their lives and in their community.

 We were delighted to receive this grant from the Surrey Hills Trust Fund and work with the group of students from Therfield School.
 The programme we provided has not only been great fun but provided the students with new skills vital for learning and helped to boost confidence.

-Neil Maltby, Chairman of the Surrey Hills Trust Fund comments:
+Gordon Jackson, Chairman of the Surrey Hills Trust Fund comments: